 Portable oxygen concentrators (POC) are expensive.
-For good reason: these medical equipment devices are designed to help you breathe and keep you alive.
+For good reason: these medical equipment devices are designed to help you breathe better and keep you alive.
 Therefore, extensive research must be done to ensure you select a list of POCs that will last you for years to come.

 This is an incredibly important choice that must not be taken lightly.
 Let’s look at a few things worth considering when you’re shopping for portable oxygen concentrators.

 How many pounds of weight can you personally carry?
 Some POCs weigh over 15 lbs., so if you have a problem lifting that – you may want to reconsider buying one.
 However, there are a lot of mobile concentrators to choose from – and all of them have different size dimensions.